mampfes/ha_bayernluefter/README.md

 1. Open _WLAN Konfiguration_ of your device: `http://<ip-address/ipconfig.html`
 2. In the box _Modulkonfiguration_ change the field `DeviceName`.
 3. Click on _Speichern und neu starten_.

+## Notes

+Since firmware version WS32240427, the speed of the 3 fan motors can be controlled individually.
+But these controls will only work if the device is switched off!!!
+This is a limitation of the firmware of the device, not the integration.

 ## Acknowledgements